Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/create-project/swift.md

 description: In this step you create an Xcode project and add the iOS Client SDK library.
 ---

-# Xcode project & workspace
+# Xcode project and workspace

 You will be using the iOS Client SDK library inside an Xcode project you'll create next: